apify-projects/store-gpt-scraper/pay-per-result-actor/README.md

 The maximum number of pages that the scraper will open.
 0 means unlimited.

+### Formatted output

+If you want to get data in a structured format, you can define JSON schema using `Schema` input option.
+This schema will be used to format data into a structured JSON object, which will be stored in the output in jsonAnswer attribute.

 ### Proxy configuration

 The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies